Your Cart

 • Uncover Employee Activities That Cost Your Business $$$

-Top 5 Reasons Why Companies Use GPS Tracking
+Top 5 Reasons Why Employers Track Employees With GPS Tracking

 Most people who read anything regarding the management of fleet vehicles already are thinking to themselves that fleet monitoring devices are only for large businesses.
 They picture massive buses, ambulances, or big rig fleets transporting people, services, or goods all across the nation.
 Although GPS tracking devices are a staple among any business with the need to network, route, dispatch, or monitor a fleet of vehicles, the monitoring technology has also been helping small businesses save anywhere from a few thousand dollars a year to hundreds of thousands of dollars!
 This is because vehicle tracking technology does more than simply document mileage.
 Here are some of the most popular reasons why companies use GPS tracking:

-3. Reduce Idling Costs: By tracking your vehicles, you can monitor instances of idling and take steps to reduce or eliminate this heavy cost.
-For example, by routing vehicles more efficiently, you can reduce the amount of time that vehicles spend idling in traffic or at job sites.
+3. Reduce Idling Costs.
+By tracking your vehicles, you can monitor vehicle idling and take steps to reduce or eliminate this heavy cost.
+For example, by routing vehicles more efficiently, you can reduce fuel usage.

 By GPS tracking employees, companies are able to essentially eliminate all large portions of the wasteful spending associated with poor route management and fleet management operations.
 Not to mention, the improved employee accountability will likely only boost performance and the bottom line!